leenathomas01/designing-for-failure/designing-for-failure.md

 - Resilience requires repair-ability by non-original-designers
 - Trust must be inspectable, not assumed
 - Supply chain security matters as much as runtime security

 ---
+### Structural Conclusion

+The device described here is fictional.
+The architectural constraints are not.

+Systems operating under catastrophic conditions require:
+- Distributed Paranoia
+- Asymmetric Transitions
+- Sacrificial Architecture
+- Break-Glass Protocols
+- Forensic Memory

+These primitives emerge regardless of domain when recovery discipline is treated as a design requirement rather than an afterthought.

+---